-This amended and restated management's discussion and analysis ("MD&A") of the financial condition and results of operations of Cronos Group Inc. is current as of November 11, 2019 and provides financial information for the three and nine months ended September 30, 2019, as amended and restated March 30, 2020 solely to reflect the issuance of the amended and restated unaudited condensed interim consolidated financial statements as described above.
-This MD&A should be read in conjunction with the amended and restated unaudited condensed interim consolidated financial statements for the three and nine months ended September 30, 2019 and September 30, 2018, including the related notes thereto (the "Interim Financial Statements"), and the audited annual consolidated financial statements for the year ended December 31, 2018, including the related notes thereto and the related management's discussion and analysis.
+This management's discussion and analysis ("MD&A") of the financial condition and results of operations of Cronos Group Inc. is current as of November 11, 2019 and provides financial information for the three and nine months ended September 30, 2019.
+This MD&A should be read in conjunction with the unaudited condensed interim consolidated financial statements for the three and nine months ended September 30, 2019 and September 30, 2018, including the related notes thereto (the "Interim Financial Statements"), and the audited annual consolidated financial statements for the year ended December 31, 2018, including the related notes thereto and the related MD&A.